Five questions to answer after COVID-19.

-In only three months, the world looks a different place.
+In less than a year, the world looks a different place.
 Clients are calling to ask what they should do next.
-The daily corona news brings an infinite stream of numbers, trends and analyses.
+The daily coronavirus news brings an infinite stream of numbers, trends and analyses.
 Gold diggers are spamming companies to sell their post-pandemic solutions.
 In moments like these, time seems to speed up, although we should do precisely the opposite.
 Take time to overlook.
-Take time to improve your business, your life at work and home.
+Take time to improve your business, your life at work and at home.

 Back to normal?

 Some businesses are planning to go back to normal as soon as possible.
 They believe shareholders, customers and employees are expecting a prompt restart.
 Only, how do you go back to normal if normal doesn't exist anymore?
-That's the paradox dilemma for business leaders and marketers — five questions to answer after coronacrisis.
+That's the paradox dilemma for business leaders and marketers — five questions to answer after the coronavirus crisis.

 1. What are we doing here on this planet?

 "Purpose" seems to be the magic word.
 It's good to realise a purpose-driven approach to do business and marketing will become more critical.
 However, the process to get there is long and full of pitfalls.
 Leadership will need to address the Why?-question on different levels: the company, the employee, the industry and the society.
 Companies that started reorientating towards purpose before corona have a head start.
 If you need some inspiration, read The Positive Sum Game from Herman Toch and Ann Maes (only in Dutch at the moment).
 Good for business and good for people, does not need to be a contradiction.